Resources for... William & Mary

 An assigned Sharpe Fellow and mentor group

-Fellows are always available to answer academic questions and help you navigate your first year in the program.
+Fellows are regularly available to answer academic questions and help you navigate your first year in the program.
 Mentor groups meet throughout the year and participate in activities together such as going to see visiting speakers, attending sports events, nature walks, dinner dialogues, and much more.

 Popcorn with Professors